springer-math/Mathematics-of-Epidemics-on-Networks/docs/GettingStarted.rst

     pip install EoN

-The documentation provided here is for version 1.0.7.
+The documentation provided here is for version 1.0.8rc1.
+See `Changes <Changes.html>`_ to see differences between latest version and the pip-installed version.

-The version on GitHub is version 1.0.7.
+The version on GitHub is version 1.0.8rc1.
 You can clone or download the Github version at https://github.com/springer-math/Mathematics-of-Epidemics-on-Networks.
 Then just move into the main directory and run